 It was well-known that Jesus was the lowercase son (descendant) of David, as it is established in the very first verse of Matthew’s Gospel (and the entire New Testament): “The book of the genealogy of Jesus Christ, the son of David, the son of Abraham.”
 Like a birth certificate qualifies someone to be president, Jesus was qualified to be a Davidic king.
 But was Jesus the Davidic king?
 Was he the Son of David?

 Some people certainly thought so.
-Matthew records that when Jesus left Nazareth, “two blind men followed him, crying aloud, ‘Have mercy on us, Son of David’” (9:27, emphasis added).
+Matthew records that when Jesus left Nazareth, “two blind men followed him, crying aloud, ‘Have mercy on us, Son of David’” (9:27).

-When Jesus was in “the district of Tyre and Sidon…a Canaanite woman from that region came out and was crying, ‘Have mercy on me, O Lord, Son of David; my daughter is severely oppressed by a demon’” (Matthew 15:21-22, emphasis added).
+When Jesus was in “the district of Tyre and Sidon…a Canaanite woman from that region came out and was crying, ‘Have mercy on me, O Lord, Son of David; my daughter is severely oppressed by a demon’” (Matthew 15:21-22).